rwfazul/librarySystem/README.md

 # LIBRARY SYSTEM

 USO:
-Fazer bakcup do arquivo "sistemaLivraria.backup" no Postgres. \n Adicionar driver JDBC do postgres na buildpath do projeto.
+Fazer bakcup do arquivo "sistemaLivraria.backup" no Postgres.

+Adicionar driver JDBC do postgres na buildpath do projeto.